 This course is a continuation of MA-108.
 Topics in the second semester include the real number system, proportional reasoning, statistics, probability, and measurement systems.
 This course is intended for individuals who expect to teach in primary school.
-Prerequisites: MA-108.
+Prerequisites: MA-108; Course Type(s): Core curriculum course.

 MA-115.
-Mathematics for the Health Sciences.
+Medical Dosage Calculations for Nursing.
 3 Credits.